|OS Map||Explorer Map OL8|

 - In 700m you cross another road.
 You have two options here: If you want to pass or even visit the 17th century Uppark House follow the instructions under .
 Otherwise cross the road and continue on the South Downs Way and follow instructions under .

 - In 20m you can short-cut the walk by leaving the South Downs Way and taking the path downhill, forking left in 20m all the way into South Harting where you can take bus 54 to Petersfield or Chichester.
 Otherwise continue on the South Downs Way.

 - In 450m ignore a 3-armed footpath sign on the right but in a further 170m at a three-armed footpath sign on the left you have again two options: You can again short-cut the walk to Petersfield by following the instructions below (Finish in Petersfield).
 Otherwise turn left leaving the South Downs Way.
 Coming out into a field turn right for 5m before turning left into a row of trees.

-- Follow this path for 1km staying in the woods for as long as possible and then walk along the line of trees on your right.
+- Follow this path for 1km staying in the woods for as long as possible and then walk along the line of trees keeping them on your right.

-- Where the path enters the wood, turns into a harder car wide track and veers right uphill turn left onto a small footpath.
+- Continue in this direction until the path enters the wood, turns into a harder car wide track and veers right uphill.
+Here turn left onto a small footpath.
 In 50m you join a car wide track from the right which you follow for 500m until you come to a four-way intersection.
 Continue with instructions under .